Slave states and free states: Slave and free state pairs

 The following table shows the balance between slave and free states that began in 1812.
 The Statehood columns provide the year the state either ratified the U.S. Constitution or was admitted to the Union.
 The date ranges in the Abolition column for Free States indicate when gradual abolition laws were adopted and when slavery finally ended, except for states where slavery was outlawed in a specific year.

 From 1812 through 1850, maintaining the balance of free and slave state votes in the Senate was considered of paramount importance if the Union were to be preserved, and states were typically admitted in pairs:

-The balance was maintained until 1850:
+California was admitted as a free state in 1850 without an accompanying slave state, though certain concessions were made to the slave states as part of the Compromise of 1850.
+Three more free states were admitted in the final years before the Civil War, disrupting the balance that the slave states had tried to maintain.